 - Liverpool > Leeds: from £11.00

 You can also save a third on all rail fares with a Railcard*.
-These cost £30 and there are different versions for 16–25s, 25–30s, Seniors and Disabled People.
+These cost £30 with different versions for 16–25s, 25–30s, Seniors and Disabled People.
 You can also get a Two Together railcard for two named adults travelling together, or a Friends and Family Railcard for up to four adults and four children.
 Both UK and overseas residents are eligible.

 The railpass option

 There are various rail passes available, and which you’re eligible for depends on where you live.
-If you live outside the UK, you can can get a InterRail/Eurail* (InterRail is for European residents and Eurail is for non-European residents) or BritRail pass.
-They all work in a similar way and cover either a set period of time or a certain number of travel days.
+If you live outside the UK, you can can get a InterRail/Eurail pass (InterRail is for European residents and Eurail is for non-European residents) or BritRail pass.
+They work in a similar way and cover either a set time period or a certain number of travel days.

 For the UK cities by train itinerary, the best InterRail/Eurail option is the One Country Great Britain pass for 5 travel days within 1 month (€241 adults, €209 youths aged 12–27, €217 seniors over 60).
 Or the best BritRail option is the England Pass for 8 Consecutive Days (€238 adults, €150 youths aged 16–25 or €202 seniors over 60).

 Passholders are recommended to make seat reservations – though it’s probably only worth doing for long-distance services or at busy peak times so you’re guaranteed to get a seat – which you can do for free at any UK train station up to two hours before departure.

-There are also Rover tickets available – these give you unlimited train travel either all across the UK or in a designated region, and both UK and overseas residents are eligible.
-For this itinerary you would need an All-Line Rover for 7 Days, but at £540 adults/£270 children it’s pretty expensive so you’re likely to be better off booking individual tickets.
+Rover tickets are also available, which give you unlimited train travel either all across the UK or in a certain region, and are available to both UK and overseas residents.
+For this itinerary you would need an All-Line Rover for 7 Days, but at £540 adults/£270 children it’s pretty pricey so you’re likely to be better off booking individual tickets.

 How to book